 They also promise high-quality materials and many ways to personalize every experience.
-For now, PAX Labs offers three different vaporizers; Pax 1, 2, and 3.
+PAX Labs now offers three different vaporizers; Pax 1, 2, and 3.
 Each provides different experiences and leads the line in its category.

-However, you are probably trying to figure out which one suits you best.
-If that is the case, do not worry, as we have you covered.
+However, you are probably trying to determine which suits you best.
+If that is the case, do not worry; we have you covered.
 A complete comparison of the three vaporizers is what we have for you.
 Make sure you read till the end to make a wise decision.
 Let’s go!